 Section 162(m) of the Internal Revenue Code generally limits the tax deductions a public corporation may take for compensation paid to its executive officers named in its summary compensation table to \$1 million per executive per year.
-This limitation applies only to compensation which is not considered to be performance-based.
-Based on fiscal year 2002 compensation levels, no such limits on the deductibility of compensation applied to any officer of the Company.
+This limitation applies only to compensation that is not considered to be performance-based.
+Based on fiscal year 2003 compensation levels, no such limits on the deductibility of compensation applied to applied to any officer of the Company.

+Compensation Committee

-Compensation Committee Charles Z. Fedak, CPA, M.B.A.
+Charles Z. Fedak, CPA, M.B.A.
+Chair Ronald Lossett, CPA, D.B.A Sally K. Richardson

-Chairman

-Ronna Romney

-Sally K. Richardson

-Carl D. Covitz